ethereum/EIPs/eip-halvening.md

 If this EIP is accepted, and assuming that (1) the Ethereum price stay on a level or upward trajectory, and (2) gas prices continue to be [higher than 30 gWei at low times + 110 gWei at peak times](https://gitcoin.co/gas/heatmap), there are no major security risks introduced to the network.

+Note that the outcome of this analysis is likely to hinge on whether EIP 1559 is implemented or not.

 If there is rough consensus that this EIP is directionally correct, I believe that a further economic analysis could be performed to prove to what degree the above assumptions (1) and (2) are correct.